X-DataInitiative/tick/doc/modules/dev.rst

             out[i] = coeffs[i] / (1 + step * strength);
     }

-In tick these files are stored in /src folder
+In tick these files are stored in the lib/cpp and lib/include folders

 Link it with Python
 ^^^^^^^^^^^^^^^^^^^